Jagged Little Pill: Legacy

-Morissette's success with Jagged Little Pill (1995) was credited with leading to the introduction of female singers such as Shakira, Tracy Bonham, Meredith Brooks, and in the early 2000s, Pink, Michelle Branch, and fellow Canadian Avril Lavigne.
+Morissette's success with Jagged Little Pill was credited with leading to the introduction of female singers such as Fiona Apple, Shakira, Tracy Bonham, Meredith Brooks, and in the early 2000s, Pink, Michelle Branch, and fellow Canadian Avril Lavigne.
 American singer Katy Perry cites Jagged Little Pill as a significant musical inspiration, and opted to work with Morissette's frequent collaborator Ballard as a result.
 Perry stated, "Jagged Little Pill was the most perfect female record ever made.
 There's a song for anyone on that record; I relate to all those songs.
 They're still so timeless."
 Grammy Award winner Kelly Clarkson said of the album, "It made me a better writer.
 It made me a better singer."
 Avril Lavigne cited Jagged Little Pill as one of her all-time favorite albums, stating: "It is an album I can revisit over and over, belt every song, and never get sick of."
 In 2018, the album won the Polaris Heritage Prize Audience Award in the 1986–1995 category.

+Benny Anderson of ABBA listed the album as one of the 6 soundtracks of his life: "I listened to this a lot when it came out, at a time when I wasn't writing pop songs any more.
+It was a remembrance of solid golden pop, from a fantastically talented woman with great writing and a great voice, and a very nicely produced album by Glen Ballard.
+It's one of the top 10 albums in my life when it comes to pop records, alongside Rumours and Hotel California."

 In August 2021, Morissette began a tour for the album's 26th anniversary.
-The tour was scheduled to begin in 2020 for the album's 25th anniversary, but was postponed due to the COVID-19 pandemic.
-Garbage and Cat Power were the two supporting acts on the tour.
+The tour was scheduled to begin in 2020 for the album's 25th anniversary, but was postponed to summer 2021 due to the COVID-19 pandemic and stretched until 2023.
+Garbage, Cat Power, Beth Orton, Aimee Mann and Feist were the supporting acts on the tour.

 In 2015, for its sixth and final season, American TV series Glee paid tribute to this album, alongside Carole King's Tapestry, in its episode "Jagged Little Tapestry" airing January 16, 2015.
 Three songs from the album are performed in a mashup with one of the songs from Tapestry: "Hand in My Pocket" is mashed up with "I Feel the Earth Move", "Head Over Feet" with "Will You Love Me Tomorrow?", and "You Learn" with "You've Got a Friend".
 The episode was watched by 1.98 million viewers and received a 0.7/2 in the adult 18-49 demographic.

+For herself, Morissette had hoped that the success of the album would give her a degree of acceptance from other artists in the late grunge movement.
+However she found that her contemporaries were "all about aloofness and ennui and I am not aloof."